rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 Apple filesystem and isn't safely accessible from Linux.
-The external disk *used* to be ExFat format so I could access it from both Mac, Windows and Linux, but I had so many problems with OSX reporting uncorrectable errors (which Windows fixed in a trice) that I moved to the Apple filesystem.
+The external disk *used* to be ExFat format so I could access it from both Mac, Windows and Linux, but I had so many problems with OSX reporting uncorrectable errors (which Windows either never found or fixed in a trice) that I moved to the Apple filesystem.
 Which solved my persistent filesystem errors but trapped me just a little more in the walled garden.

 Trouble is, Android isn't a slam dunk certainty either.
 One thing Apple does well is to keep iThings updated constantly.
 Well, sometimes there's a little